Aiden-Peace300/c0723-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

 - What are the default width and height of an inline element?
   The height of an inline element is the height of the element it is nested in.
   The width of an inline element is the width of the element it is nested in.

+  Inline elements only cover the space as bounded by the tags in the HTML element.
+  Inline elements don't have a top and bottom margin.

 ## Notes